Introduction: Adjusted Predictions and Marginal Effects for Random Effects Models

 predictions on the population-level, where the latter option accounts

 for the uncertainty of the random effects.
-In short,
+For both,

 predict(..., type = "link")